Voices of the Century

 An offshoot of this work was a dialect study undertaken by Dr. Wolf Wolfram, a William C. Friday Distinguished Professor at North Carolina Star University.

-The “Voices of the Century” initiative produced a number of important tapes which, last year, supported by the Person Place, the Tar River Center for History and Culture at Louisburg College and individual donors, were professionally converted to CDs and then transcribed.
+The “Voices of the Century” initiative produced a number of important tapes which, last year, supported by the Person Place, the Tar River Center for History and Culture

 Now, thanks to the efforts of this local partnership, these voices can speak to generations to come!